skypager/skypager/src/runtimes/v2/README.md

 }
 ```

+The auth prop that gets passed in is an instance of the Feature class.
+It provides:

-A login function that takes a username and password, and logs the user in.
-A logout function that logs the user out, and info about the current user if they're logged in.
+- A login function that takes a username and password, and logs the user in.
+- A logout function that logs the user out.
+- info about the current user if they're logged in.

 This is the essence of any authentication feature.

 Anyone who has developed their own from scratch knows there is a ton more that goes into it, behind the scenes - setting up users, credentials, all the security, etc.

 The [Feature](docs/Feature.md) class provides you with a way of building features which focus on the essence of what your applications need, and assume
 you will provide it with some bindings to the underlying implementation which makes everything work.

 Your applications code benefits from this abstraction to contain only the essential code that describes the behavior.
 The implementation details are neatly tucked away in separate, testable, versionable, cacheable modules.

+This is an example of [The Adapter Pattern](https://en.wikipedia.org/wiki/Adapter_pattern)

 ### Reusability across projects